Parking on campus

 - If RENEWING a previously registered vehicle, go to the Student Vehicle Renewal form

-If REPLACING a vehicle or making a change to your current vehicle information, visit the buildings and grounds office or email firstname.lastname@example.org for further instructions
+- If REPLACING a vehicle or making a change to your current vehicle information, email email@example.com for further instructions

 Students registering a vehicle will receive one nonrefundable parking permit for $25 per semester.
 A second nonrefundable permit can be purchased for a flat $10 fee.
 There is a limit of two parking permits per student.
 Permits must be placed in the lower left corner of the rear window.
 Failure to display permits in the proper location may result in parking fines.
 Only one vehicle is allowed per student on campus at one time.
 Students must park only in their designated lots at all times.
 Residential students may park in any lot designated for residential student parking and commuter students may park in any lot designated for commuter student parking.
 Parking in the incorrect lot will result in parking fines.